 - It’s ok to keep your therapy hush-hush.

 Try not to let cultural stigmas surrounding the word “therapy” block your decision to schedule a visit.
 Therapists and counselors are obligated by law to protect your information (unless he or she feels like you may harm yourself or others, in which case the necessary steps will be taken to promote safety).
-This is why telemedicine is a great way to utilize a counselor.
+This is why telehealth is a great way to utilize a counselor.
 You don’t have to be seen walking into an office, but rather can take the call from the comfort of your couch!

 - Don’t worry about ongoing appointments.